johnwu93/memory-game/README.md

 `model/gameengineimpl` implements the logic for the game and dictates how one state will transition to another state using the games rules.

-The logic of the game can be demonstrated through the test cases. under `test/`
+The logic of the game can be demonstrated through the test cases, under `test/`

 The rating of player is computed by the following function based on the number of rules:
 `f(num_moves) = I[numMoves <= 0.75 * totalCards] + I[numMoves <= totalCards] + 1`